jackquack/hooks-js/README.md

 - `done` keeps track of how many parallel middleware have invoked `done` and passes control to the target method when ALL parallel middleware have invoked `done`.
-If you pass an `Error` to `done`, then the error is handled, and the main method that is wrapped by pres and posts will not get invoked.
+If you pass an `Error` to `done`, then the error is handled, and the main method that is wrapped by befores and afters will not get invoked.

-We declare pre middleware that is parallel by passing a 3rd boolean argument to our `pre` definition method.
+We declare before middleware that is parallel by passing a 3rd boolean argument to our `before` definition method.

 We illustrate via the parallel validation example mentioned above: